PascalBod/lm-efr32-simplicityStudio/README.md

 ![](images/linux_installer_directory_tree.png)

-Follow the instructions provided [here](https://docs.silabs.com/simplicity-studio-5-users-guide/5.9.1/ss-5-users-guide-getting-started/install-ss-5-and-software#on-linux).
+Follow the instructions provided [here](https://docs.silabs.com/simplicity-studio-5-users-guide/5.10.3/ss-5-users-guide-getting-started/install-ss-5-and-software#on-linux).
 Some additional information:

+Problem: Simplicity Studio requires libncurses5, which is no more part of Linux Mint.
+Latest version containing it: 21.3.

 * Run the `setup.sh` script, not the `studiowayland.sh` one.
 * When the script ends, run the `studio` executable which is in the `developer/SimplicityStudio_v5` directory, either from a terminal window or from the File Manager.
 Accept the licenses.
 Login with your Silicon Labs account.
 * In the Installation Manager window, select *Install by technology type*.
 In the next window, tick *32-bit and Wireless MCUs*.
 You can then untick *Silicon Labs Amazon Sidewalk SDK*.